Bezifabr/WebGames/README.md

 ## Getting Started
 To download the project, download it to your computer.
 Then follow the instructions.

+You can see the live version here: http://sarandagames.appspot.com/

 ### Table of Games
 - [Button Chaser](https://github.com/Bezifabr/WebGames/tree/master/public/games/ButtonChaser)
 - [Sounds repeat](https://github.com/Bezifabr/WebGames/tree/master/public/games/SoundsRepeat)